-How to measure for your architrave for shutters
+How to measure your architrave for shutters

 How do you measure up your architrave for shutters?

-Measure the outside height of the window’s architrave in three places – the left, middle and right.
+Next, measure the outside height (or drop) of the window’s architrave in three places – left, middle and right.
 Again, use the largest measurement for your order and record it in millimetres.